JoshuaSchlegel/group-policy-ad/README.md

 <h1>Applying Group Policies in Active Directory Using Azure VM</h1>
 This tutorial picks up directly where the <a href="https://github.com/JoshuaSchlegel/configure-ad">previous one</a> left off and outlines the use and implementation of group policies in Active Directory.
-Specifically password lockout policies 🔐 and a company wallpaper policy 🖼️.
+Specifically account lockout policies 🔐 and a company wallpaper policy 🖼️.

 <h2>💻 Environments and Technologies Used</h2>